Primis1/Obsidian-Vault/CS/Network/Network models/TCP/TCP & IP.md

 [[TCP IP & OSI]]
 Special values:
 1. #TCP - Transmission Control Protocol help to deliver HTTP messages, and do that in correct order
+		1. #UDP - User Datagram Protocol, does not provide reliable deliver over data, though delivers it faster
 2. #IP - Internet Protocol is the unique number of each computer that helps other computers to find it, it helps requests to deliver a message into the right place

 To know: